MichielDeRuiter/InfoVis-team-4/README.md

 * Most popular ones
 * Visual link explorer -> seo backlinks
 * Wordcloud (realtime, get body content and generate)
-* Feature vector analysis
-* View full text of the
+* (Related) Feature vector analysis: look at the feature vector of a post, find other posts with similar percentages and where they link
-* Chain links analysis:
-** how many levels deep
+* Chain links analysis: how many levels deep
-** Echo chamber detection
+* Echo chamber detection
 * Find related subreddits by looking where they link the most
 * Thread brigading detection based on sentiment